starbuck10/JCoffie/_projects/2022-08-24-Experimental-Textiles.md

 <p align="center"><img src="/images/final9.png"></p>

-If you’re interested in learning more, visit the timed video recordings of this exploration at the following link: https://youtu.be/iMxiHSeXcjQ.
+If you’re interested in learning more, visit the timed video recordings of this exploration at the following <a href="https://youtu.be/iMxiHSeXcjQ">link</a>.
 The final results of both tests are below:

 <p align="center"><img src="/images/final10.jpg"></p>